-The PDF to the left features an educational resource pack for the Senior Cycle SPHE classroom.
-It was produced by RTÉ's Documentary on One and supported by funding from the Broadcasting Authority of Ireland (BAI).
+The educational worksheet (download) was produced by RTÉ's Documentary on One and supported by funding from the Broadcasting Authority of Ireland (BAI).
 These resources are intended to be used with Documentary On One: The Undetectables - an RTÉ radio documentary which follows the lives of four ordinary Irish men and women who are living with HIV today.
 The aims of the documentary and the resources are to:

 - Support teachers and students' understanding of HIV

 - Engage students in an exciting and informed discussion about HIV

 - Help students get involved in the fight to eliminate HIV